Golden Hills -- THEY OWN IT!

 Resident Owned Community.

 What is a ROC?
 In a resident owned community (ROC), households are a member of the self-governing Cooperative, which owns the land and manages the business that is the community.
 Members continue to own their own homes individually and an equal share of the land beneath the entire neighborhood.
 The community has control of monthly lot rents, which are reinvested into the community.
 In ROCs, lot rents stabilize over time compared to for-profit lot rents.
 Members have lifetime security against unfair eviction and are not personally liable for association loans.
 Going forward, Thistle ROC will provide technical assistance to the Golden Hills Community Cooperative, Inc. for at least ten years, and the Cooperative will hire a professional management company.
 Golden Hills joins over 300 ROCs across the nation that are associated with ROC USA, which has a 100% success rate (with the single exception of a senior community that transitioned to a local housing authority).

-Golden Hills Manufactured Home Community is nestled in a neighborhood in North Golden.
-There are 39 homes with a collection of hard-working young families and individuals, small business owners, caregivers, older adults, and folks on fixed incomes.
-Home owners there have unsuccessfully tried three times to buy their park and become a resident owned community.
-Now they’re trying again…
+Golden Hills is nestled in a neighborhood in North Golden.
+There are 40 homes with a collection of hard-working young families and individuals, small business owners, caregivers, older adults, and folks on fixed incomes.
+The home owners had unsuccessfully tried three times before to buy their park to become a ROC.
+The fourth time was the charm!

 Here's the Backstory:

 Over the past four years, there have been several statewide laws enacted that provide protections and opportunities for manufactured home communities.
-Also, funding to assist with resident owned manufactured home communities has been appropriated from American Rescue Plan Act monies and the Proposition 123 ballot measure.
-Unfortunately for Golden Hills, these funds will not be available to home owners for several months.
+Also, funding to assist with ROCs has been appropriated from statewide American Rescue Plan Act (ARPA) monies and through the Proposition 123 ballot measure.
+Golden Hills has helped forge the path for many more future ROCs in Jeffco and in Colorado.